Hamlet: Act III

-Act IV
+Act IV and V

-Hamlet jokes with Claudius about where he has hidden Polonius's body, and the king, fearing for his life, sends Rosencrantz and Guildenstern to accompany Hamlet to England with a sealed letter to the English king requesting that Hamlet be executed immediately.

-Unhinged by grief at Polonius's death, Ophelia wanders Elsinore.
-Laertes arrives back from France, enraged by his father's death and his sister's madness.
-Claudius convinces Laertes that Hamlet is solely responsible, but a letter soon arrives indicating that Hamlet has returned to Denmark, foiling Claudius's plan.
-Claudius switches tactics, proposing a fencing match between Laertes and Hamlet to settle their differences.
-Laertes will be given a poison-tipped foil, and, if that fails, Claudius will offer Hamlet poisoned wine as a congratulation.
-Gertrude interrupts to report that Ophelia has drowned, though it is unclear whether it was suicide or an accident caused by her madness.
+The king sends Rosencrantz and Guildenstern to accompany Hamlet to England with a sealed letter to the English king requesting that Hamlet be executed.
+Ophelia is driven mad by her father's death.
+Laertes arrives back from France, enraged, and witnesses Ophelia's madness.
+Claudius convinces Laertes that Hamlet is responsible.
+A letter arrives indicating that Hamlet has returned to Denmark.
+Claudius proposes a fencing match between Laertes and Hamlet.
+Laertes will be given a poison-tipped foil, and, if that fails, Claudius will offer Hamlet poisoned wine.
+Gertrude arrives with news that Ophelia has drowned.